Cairo-Dock/cairo-dock-core/README.md

  - Multi-monitor support is very limited (the dock will show up on whichever output it thinks is the main one when starting; behavior is buggy when trying to set another output for it).
  - Tracking virtual desktops / workspaces is not supported.
  - Dialogs flicker sometimes (although this seems to happen on X11 too in some cases).
- - EGL rendering under Wayland relies on an officially unsupported interface in GTK (i.e. it uses [gtk_widget_set_double_buffered()](https://developer.gnome.org/gtk3/stable/GtkWidget.html#gtk-widget-set-double-buffered) which is only supported on X11); in practice it works well at least with GTK 3.22.30 on Wayfire and Sway.
+ - EGL rendering under Wayland relies on an officially unsupported interface in GTK (i.e. it uses [gtk_widget_set_double_buffered()](https://developer.gnome.org/gtk3/stable/GtkWidget.html#gtk-widget-set-double-buffered) which is only supported on X11); in practice it works well at least with GTK versions 3.22.30 and 3.24.33 on Wayfire and Sway.
  - EGL / OpenGL does not work on KWin (complains about some layer-shell surfaces having a zero size set; this might be related to the above point), run the dock with the `-c` switch.
  - On KWin, clicking on the active app to minimize it does not work most of the time (minimizing from the menu works).
  - Wayland protocols should not be included directly as header files, but should be created dynamically by running `wayland-scanner` as part of the build process.
 I don't know how to do this with CMake.